Stockholm 5:th of May 2009.

 is still largely left to the individual.
 I am still searching for a good description on how such an organization should look like.
 A webpage with an introduction to back-of-the book index theory would be desired.

 From my point of view, a simple index which only lists one level of topics is the easiest to construct.
 On the other hand, one might get several very similar words scattered through the index: e.g. surface current density, volume current density, current density, will all be split into several places e.g. under the letters c,s and v.
 An alternative might be to list all three as subtopics to of e.g. current density.
-Such a subtopic listing often have troubles with associations.
+Such a subtopic listing often has troubles with associations.
 E.g. imagine that we choose current and density as two separate topics, should then a current density subtopic (of density, and of current) have mutual associations between density and current (see also...)?

 Ideally an index is to be a concentration of the information in a text.
 This ideal requires an iterative procedure to extract an appropriate set of pointers to the text, almost like constructing a miniature abstract for each paragraph.